zhenyuan0502/multi-agent-custom-automation-engine-solution-accelerator/documentation/azure_app_service_auth_setup.md

 ![Add Provider](./images/azure-app-service-auth-setup/AppAuthIdentityProviderAdd.png)

-5. Accept the default values and click on `Add` button to go back to the previous page with the idenity provider added.
+5. Accept the default values and click on `Add` button to go back to the previous page with the identity provider added.

 ![Add Provider](./images/azure-app-service-auth-setup/AppAuthIdentityProviderAdded.png)